Sloan-Crawford/Testimonials-Project/README.md

 - First I styled everything but the grid to get it looking nice before adding the grid properties.
 - Using flexbox to align the card header items worked out well.
 - Generally I think I prefer using CSS Grid for the page layout and Flexbox for alignment within elements.
+- Setting the grid columns and rows for each card was easy using the span technique.
+- I found that for mobile setting, to get the cards to stack, setting the container to display: block did it in one step as opposed to resetting the span of each card.

 - Styling notes:
 - layering the box shadow was fun but in the end I kept it simple for this page